 Careers in the field of real estate have changed significantly over the years and are more exciting than ever.
 Advancements in the areas of technology and communications, the greater need for specialized knowledge and the expansion of marketplaces, are redefining the role of the real estate professional, and creating new demands and opportunities.

-There is no quitting time and the phone will ring at any time of the day or night.
+There is no quitting time, and the phone will ring at any time of the day or night.
 Personal schedules must be arranged to suit clients’ needs.
-Still, successful Real Estate Professionals are able to keep perspective and create balance.
+Still, successful real estate

 Most real estate professionals earn their income by commission.
 They may make a sale one week, then not another for two months.
-They have to budget their money to last between sales.
+It’s important to budget to ensure enough income between sales.
 Earnings will vary by area, type of property sold, local market conditions and specific brokerage policies.
-Personal expenses, however, apply to all real estate associates and include licensing fees, insurance, real estate board/association dues, advertising and other costs associated with telephones, cell phones or computer services.
+Personal expenses, however, apply to all real estate associates and include licensing fees, insurance, real estate board/association dues, advertising and other business costs.

 REALTOR® or real estate agent?